its-theo/NukeCord/README.md

 <img src="https://i.vgy.me/8LslSF.png" alt="NukeCord Logo">

+❗ This bot may not be working anymore, it will be fixed soon ❗

 ❗ For educational purposes only - Do not nuke innocent servers!

 The nuke bot is being controlled directly in the discord client.